CSS Font Properties

 CSS provides various font-related properties to control the appearance of text, including font family, size, weight, style, and more.

-1. Setting the Font Family (font-family
+1. Setting the Font Family (font-family)

 Defines the font type for text.
 Always include a fallback font.

-🔹 Common Font Families:
+š¹ Common Font Families:

 - Serif:

-- Sans-serif:
+"Times New Roman",Georgia - Sans-serif:

-- Monospace:
+"Arial","Helvetica","Verdana" - Monospace:

-- Cursive:
+"Courier New","Monaco" - Cursive:

 "Brush Script MT"

-2. Setting Font Size (font-size
+2. Setting Font Size (font-size)

 ✅ Sets the font size to 24 pixels.

-🔹 Units You Can Use:
+š¹ Units You Can Use:

-– Relative to default size
+px(pixels) – Fixed sizeem– Relative to parentrem– Relative to root (html)%– Relative to default size

 Example:

-3. Font Weight (font-weight
+3. Font Weight (font-weight)

 Controls text boldness.

-🔹 Other values:
+š¹ Other values:

-is extra bold)
+normal(default)boldlighter/bolder100to900(where100is thin and900is extra bold)

 Example:

-4. Font Style (font-style
+4. Font Style (font-style)

 Controls whether a text is italicized.

-5. Font Variant (font-variant
+5. Font Variant (font-variant)

 Controls small caps text.